Superconducting properties of 3D low-density TI-bipolaron gas in magnetic field

 Then, as is shown in~\cite{38,40}, the use of Bogolyubov-Tyablikov canonical transformation~\cite{44} for passing on from operators $a^+_k$, $a_k$ to new operators $\alpha ^+_k$, $\alpha _k$:

-(in which $\mathcal{H}_0$ is a diagonal operator) makes mathematical expectation of $H_1$ equal to zero in the absence of magnetic field.
-The contribution of $H_1$ to the spectrum of transformed Hamiltonian when magnetic field is non-zero is discussed in § 3.
+(in which $\mathcal{H}_0$ is a diagonal operator) makes mathematical expectation of $H_1$ equal to zero in the absence of magnetic field (see Appendix).
+The contribution of $H_1$ to the spectrum of transformed Hamiltonian when magnetic field is non-zero is discussed in Section~\ref{Energy}.

 In the new operators $\alpha ^+_k$, $\alpha _k$ Hamiltonian \eqref{15} takes on the form